10 Tropical Cocktails That Taste Like a Beach Holiday

 1. Mai Tai

-Of all the brilliant Tiki drinks out there, the classic Mai Tai cocktail is probably one of the most famous.
+Of all the brilliant tiki drinks out there, the classic Mai Tai cocktail is probably one of the most famous.
 The traditional Mai Tai recipe uses five ingredients: two types of rum, orange liqueur, lime juice, and sugar syrup.
-This rum-based Tiki drink is on the IBA’s official list of cocktails, and for good reason.
+This rum-based tiki drink is on the IBA’s official list of cocktails, and for good reason.
 Pair this classic sipper with coconut shrimp or tortilla chips and pineapple salsa.

 2. Piña Colada